nazmulb/node.js/README.md

 If the current middleware function does not end the request-response cycle, it must call next() to pass control to the next middleware function.
 Otherwise, the request will be left hanging.

+An Express application can use the following types of middleware:

+- Application-level middleware
+- Router-level middleware
+- Error-handling middleware
+- Built-in middleware
+- Third-party middleware

 To load the middleware function, call app.use(), specifying the middleware function.
 For example, the following code loads the myLogger middleware function before the route to the root path (/).

 ```